Skip to Content

 Check to see if the Netflix server is down.
 If this page confirms it is, you won’t be able to troubleshoot your device to fix this problem.

-You will need to wait until Netflix has corrected the issue on their side.
+You will need to wait until Netflix fixes the glitch on their side.

-Confirm you want to remove the cache with the ‘Clear Data’ button.
+• Confirm you want to remove the cache using the ‘Clear Data’ button.

-Step 2.
-From the ‘Advanced’ tab enable the ‘Show Develop Menu’
+• From the ‘Advanced’ tab, enable the ‘Show Develop Menu’

 Confirm you want to complete this action.

-Note, if you’re on an iPhone, you will need to delete Netflix off your mobile to get rid of the cache files.
+Note: If you’re on an iPhone, you will need to delete Netflix from your mobile to get rid of the cache files.

-Change your password, and only give it to the necessary amount of added users on your account to ensure your profile does not get throttled.
+Change your password, and only give it to a few users to ensure the safety of your profile access.

 Netflix keeps logging me out on my smart TV

-Netflix keeps signing you out on a smart TV if the firmware on your device has not been updated.
+Netflix will keep signing you out on a smart TV if the firmware on your device is out of date.
 A smart TV should complete an automatic system update, however, the last attempt may have been interrupted or, the download included corrupt data.
 This will interfere with how well the app operated on your TV.

 The update will take a moment to process.

-Netflix uses the ESN to identify each users device.
-If there is two of the same from different platforms, the app will deactivate one of these.
+Netflix uses the ESN to identify each user’s device.
+If there are two of the same devices from different platforms, the app will deactivate one of them.

 Why is Netflix asking me to restart my membership?